πŸ“‹ Overview

 A: Gemini AI provides high-quality translations, but we always recommend a final review before deploying to production, especially for critical user-facing content or nuanced language.
 Using the --context flag dramatically improves accuracy for domain-specific projects.

 A: The command has built-in retry logic with exponential backoff.
-If a key consistently fails, it is logged in failed_translation_keys.json in your project root, so you can review and handle it manually.
+If a chunk of keys consistently fails after all retries, it is logged in failed_translation_keys.json in your project root, so you can review the problematic keys and handle them manually or retry with a smaller chunk size.

 πŸ“‹ Contributing & Support